poojanajani-strique/sheets/README.md

 ## 🔒 Security

-Univer is committed to maintaining a secure codebase.
+Strique is committed to maintaining a secure codebase.
 We follow best practices for security and regularly update our dependencies.
 For more information, please refer to our [Security Policy](./SECURITY.md).

 ## 💬 Community

 [![][github-community-badge]][github-community-link] [![][discord-community-badge]][discord-community-link] [![][stackoverflow-community-badge]][stackoverflow-community-link]

-Univer is an inclusive and welcoming project.
+Strique is an inclusive and welcoming project.
 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before participating in the community.

-Join the Univer community:
+Join the Strique community:

 - Chat with us and other developers on [Discord][discord-community-link].
 - Start a discussion on [GitHub Discussions][github-community-link].
 - Open a topic on [Stack Overflow][stackoverflow-community-link] and tag it with `univer`.

-You can also find Univer on:
+You can also find Strique on:

 [Twitter][twitter-community-link] | [YouTube][youtube-community-link]